comfreeze/PyLeapMouse/README.md

     4finger: rhythmbox-client --pause
     5finger: rhythmbox-client --pause

 Every commands could have a different behaviour if 1, 2, 3 ...
-10 fingers are recognized but It's recommanded to use the same command for each number of fingers due to a lack of precision with Leap Motion.
+10 fingers are recognized but It's recommended to use the same command for each number of fingers due to a lack of precision with Leap Motion.

 ###Notes:
 This is a spare-time project, so it's not perfect quality.
 However, I tried to keep the code clean and readable.
 Let me know if you find any bugs (which there are certainly at least a few of).
-You can reach me at  will (dot) yager (at) gmail (dot) (what the gmail domain ends in).
-The contents of the files are as follows:
-PyLeapMouse.py: The actual program
-FingerControl.py: Pointer-finger-control specific code PalmControl.py: Palm-tilt-control specific code Linux/OSX/Windows:
-    Various OS-specific Leap library files
-    Mouse.py: A set of generic commands and classes to abstract away from OS-Specific mouse commands Geometry.py: Geometric functions
-MiscFunctions.py: Things that aren't strictly geometry and aren't specific to any interface style README.md: You are here
+You cannot reach me at, submit a PR or issue.
+I have included and unnecessary amount of console colorization which may not work well with other platforms and hope to address these later, with more time.

 ###Linux:
 For Ubuntu 15.04:
 ```
-apt-get install pip python-xlib
+apt-get install pip
 pip install pyuserinput
 ```